apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 #### Implicit profile activation

-Profiles can be automatically triggered based on the detected state of the build environment.
+Profiles can be automatically triggered based on the state of the build environment.
-These triggers are specified via an `<activation>` section in the profile itself.
+These triggers are specified via an `<activation>` section in the profile.
-The implicit profile activation always only refers to the container profile (and not to profiles in other modules with the same id).
+The implicit profile activation only refers to the container profile (and not to profiles in other modules with the same id).
 Here are some examples.

 ##### JDK